MPvHarmelen/Freevle/GUIDELINES.md

     Made /settings/personal work (#40)

 It's a usual Git commit message: no longer than 80 characters, describing what you did as concise as possible.

-Then there's the added `(#40)`, this is the issue number on github's issue tracker.
+Usually there's also the added `(#40)`, this is the issue number on github's issue tracker.
 If the commit doesn't complete the issue - meaning you won't close the issue after committing -, use `(WIP #xx)`, where xx obviously stands for the issue number.

 ### Branching model